IEEE-VIS-Arts-Program/2024/source/index.md

 VISAP will take place face-to-face and in person.
-For artists and researchers present in Tampa, there will be an opportunity to connect with the VISAP and local artistic community via talks and/or workshops at our central St. Pete's Beach location.
+For artists and researchers present in Tampa, there will be an opportunity to connect with the VISAP and local artistic community via talks and/or workshops.

 Accepted works will be published on the official VISAP website and in a dedicated exhibition catalog.
 Papers and pictorials will be indexed in